Things to Keep in Mind While Designing for Web Accessibility

 How to apply web accessibility in your design?

-Accessibility Guidelines (WCAG) 2.1 site is a guide to WCAG 2.1, helping businesses to comprehend the guidelines and principles of WCAG 2.1 easily.
-We are gonna introduce some guidelines on how to meet WCAG 2.1 which you can apply to your design easily.
+Accessibility Guidelines (WCAG) 2.1 site is a guide to WCAG 2.1, helping businesses to easily comprehend the guidelines and principles of WCAG 2.1.
+We will introduce some guidelines for meeting WCAG 2.1 regulations, which you can apply to future designs.

 Color and Contrast